vpangng1/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Pipes and Connecting Commands

 * Sometimes it's useful to output the results of a command to a text file for further analysis, reference, or processing.
 Try running `ls > files.txt`.
 Notice that the file `files.txt` was created.
 View that file using `more`.
 What do you see in the `files.txt` file?: list of the directories and files of the challenge_files directory
 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
 Try running `ls -alh | more`.
-Describe what you see when you run `ls -alh | more`.: `-a` will list all files beginning with `.`, `-l` will list the files in a long format, `-h` will list the file size in human readable format.
+Describe what you see when you run `ls -alh | more`.:  all files and subdirectories are listed in a long format.
+There are additional details about the files like the file size and permission levels
 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
 Run `ps aux | grep <your_username>` to see what processes are running for your specific user.
 Paste the list of processes that reference your username here: 538, 540, 541, 542, 544, 545, 780, 781